zcdziura/calendar.js/README.md

-# calendar.ts
+# calendar-ts

 Functions inspired by the calendar module from the Python standard library.
-A port of the [calendar.js](https://github.com/ramalho/calendar.js) to TypeScript.
+A port of [calendar.js](https://github.com/ramalho/calendar.js) to TypeScript.

 ## Usage